 More than two decades since Athens burst on the music scene as the home of the legendary B-52’s, R.E.M. and Widespread Panic, the vibe is as energetic as ever.
 Downtown’s world-famous musical venues, the heart of this historic college town’s live music scene, will guarantee a one-of-a-kind night out with friends.
 Weekend evenings are particularly exciting, as clubs like The 40 Watt, The Foundry at Graduate Athens and the Georgia Theatre play host to various musical performances.

 Win or lose, everyone needs to eat after the game.
 Relax in ambient settings from sidewalk and courtyard cafés to dining rooms overlooking the University of Georgia’s historic North Campus, with menus that feature exceptional wines and Italian, sushi, steak, Cajun, and farm-fresh offerings from local Athens growers.
-For a full list of Athens restaurants, visit http://www.visitathensga.com/restaurants/.
+Follow your nose to a restaurant that appeals to you, or plan your trip using this list of Athens restaurants.

 As you can see, your fall football weekend will be packed in Athens.
 So, it’s only right to spend a little more time in Athens by venturing from your tailgate sport.
 For information on last-minute hotel availability, parking, tailgating, weekend events and special deals, go to VisitAthensGA.com/football or call the Athens Convention & Visitors Bureau at (706) 357-4430.
 To stay up to date on travel, visitor and event information, follow VisitAthensGA on Facebook, Instagram and Twitter.